Quick Facts/At a Glance

 - 20% of students have faith traditions other than Catholic.

 - 12.5% of the student body is comprised of racial/ethnic minorities.

 - In 2013, Ursuline had seven National Merit Semifinalists.

 - In 2013, Ursuline had 13 Commended students.

 - In 2013, Ursuline had one National Achievement Semifinalist.

-- 92% of the total AP exam scores were a score of 3 or higher.
+- 94% of the AP exam scores were a 3 or higher.

 - 99%-100% of UA graduates enroll in college.

-- Of the 168 members of the graduating class of 2012, with acceptances of 167 colleges, 100% are continuing their education at 50 colleges and universities across the country.
+- Of the 183 members of the graduating class of 2013, with acceptances at 214 colleges, 100% are continuing their education at 50 colleges and universities across the country.